-Important to note, a lot of these tips will be specifically aimed towards spearmint, but many other mint plants, such as peppermint, require similar care.
-If you’re looking to grow a different variety of mint, many of the same ideas will still be true!
+Important to note, a lot of these tips will be specifically aimed toward spearmint, but many other mint plants, such as peppermint, require similar care.
+Even if you’re looking to grow a different mint variety this article will be useful to you.
+You’ll be able to apply the steps below to almost any other variety of mint.

 Planting Spearmint

 When looking to grow spearmint, there are two main ways to do so.
 The first is the traditional seed route.
 The other is to take a cutting from an existing spearmint plant.
-You can of course also grow from a seedling which are available at most hardware stores or nurseries.
+You can of course also grow from seedlings which are available at most hardware stores or nurseries.

-When starting from seeds, plant them about 1/4″ inch deep in the soil, and give them around 24″ of space between.
-Mint is a very fast growing plant, so ample room is required or it will quickly overgrow its neighbors.
+When starting from seeds, plant them about 1/4″ inch deep in the soil, and give them around 18-24″ of space between.
+You can always plant closer, but will likely need to thin them out later.
+Mint is a very fast-growing plant, so ample room is required or it will quickly overgrow its neighbors.
 Mint typically will begin to sprout in about 2-3 weeks, and this can be sped up by providing a heat source from the bottom.
 The top of a refrigerator is a great place to keep your seeds before they sprout because of this.

 Another good way to start is to take a cutting from an existing mint plant.
 To do so, take a 6″ cutting from an existing mint plant and remove the bottom leaves.
-Submerge the bottom 2-3″ in water in a container, and allow this to sit in sunlight.
+Submerge the bottom 2-3″ in water in a container and allow this to sit in in-direct sunlight.
+Before doing so, you can also apply rooting hormone to the cutting to increase your chance of success.
 The cutting should start to sprout new leaves and begin to produce roots, at which point you can replant it into a more traditional container.
 During this process, make sure to change the water out every 2-3 days, and provide it with bright, indirect sunlight.

 Lighting